 This time he called his wise men, the counsellors, ministers and holy men and they discussed the matter.
 They all came up with different ideas.

 The counsellors devised a promotional plan, which only aimed at motivating people.
-After this, they suggested, only to wait and hope for the best.
-Maybe they could be encouraged to rally together by informing them of a larger looming threat, such as the raising of arms in the neighbouring country Hiu by its wrathful King Li Pong.
+After this, they suggested, to wait and hope for the best.
+Maybe they could be encouraged to rally together by informing them of a more significant looming threat, such as the raising of arms in the neighbouring country Hiu by its wrathful King Li Pong.

 The wise men suggested meditation and offerings to the gods so they would make it rain.
-They pointed out that maybe, the gods had been angered because the people had excessively enjoyed a carefree life for too long, for after all, only the gods are meant to live in everlasting happiness.
+They pointed out that maybe, the gods had been angered because the people had excessively enjoyed a carefree life for too long because after all, only the gods are meant to live in everlasting happiness.